fastlane/fastlane/README.md

 Every code, related to your username and password can be found here: [password_manager.rb](https://github.com/KrauseFx/fastlane/blob/master/lib/fastlane/password_manager.rb)

 ## Storing in the Keychain
-By default, when entering your Apple credentials, they will be stored in the Keychain from Mac OS X. You can easily delete them, by opening the Keychain app switching to *All Items* and searching for "*deliver*"
+By default, when entering your Apple credentials, they will be stored in the Keychain from Mac OS X. You can easily delete them, by opening the Keychain app switching to *All Items* and searching for "*deliver*".

 ## Passing using environment variables
 ```